MEET OUR FOUNDERS

 Who are our founders?

 The Ricky Davis Legacy Foundation (TRDLF) is a non-profit organization established and founded by “RICKY DAVIS” NBA STAR, Wife Siobhan Davis and Family.
 Ricky was blessed to play in the NBA for 13 years.
 His NBA career span with several NBA teams has allowed him to give back to several communities across the world.
 As an individual and in partnership with NBA charitable events, Ricky has provided both numerous contributions to people, foundations, and organizations.

 In order to succeed in life and take advantage of opportunities, Ricky believes that it is very important that youth have the correct resources and guidance they need at hand.
 Ricky’s selfless and dedicated spirit on the court and in the community has always had a resounding effect on others, echoing in his motto “HELPING OTHERS HELP THEMSELVES”; endeavoring to sustainably fulfill this motor through his foundation.

 Siobhan Davis is passionate about helping others and serving those in need of resources.
-As the Executive Director of The Ricky Davis Legacy Foundation, She and her team currently create healthy, innovative, and educational programs for youth and families both locally in Texas, and nationwide.
+After obtaining her Bachelors of Science from the University of Minnesota, in Family Social Science and Youth development.
+She joined forces with her husband, as the Executive Director of The Ricky Davis Legacy Foundation.
+She and her team currently create healthy, innovative, and educational programs for youth and families both locally in Texas, and nationwide.

-She aspires to make a positive impact on the lives of youth, families and the community.
-Through fostering a commitment to communities, her focus is to provide opportunities and resources in areas social awareness, nutrition, life skills-life choices, leadership, and sports; reasserting a sense of hope in their futures to succeed with a healthy life style for underserved families.
+She aspires to make a positive impact on the lives of young women, youth, families and the community.
+Her focus is to provide opportunities and resources in areas post secondary education, life skills-life choices, social awareness, nutrition, leadership, and of course sports.

 Ricky Davis NBA Career Stats